riograndewaves/riograndewaves.github.io/index.md

 Rio Grande WAVES (Water Advocates for Vital Environmental Sustainability) is a local, pop-up water movement launched by volunteers with an interest in increasing public input into decisions affecting water in order to secure a sustainable water future for our river and cultural and natural heritage on the Lower Rio Grande.

+### Drought resiliency effort

+- [WRRI survey](wrri) on strategies for how to spend $60 million on the Rio Grande in southern NM.
+Provide input by June 30, 2025!

 ### Regional water planning

-- [WRRI survey](wrri) on strategies for how to spend $60 million on the Rio Grande in southern NM.
-Provide input by June 30, 20205!

 - Attend the [Lower Rio Grande Region Water Planning Open House](https://mainstreamnm.org/events/lower-rio-grande-region-water-planning-open-house-in-las-cruces/) : Information about the July 24, 2024 event!
   - online input is also possible at [https://mainstreamnm.org/online-open-house/](https://mainstreamnm.org/online-open-house/)